-- 1. Crystallization is a purification technique in which an impure solid is dissolved in a hot (usually boiling) solvent and the solution is filtered and cooled to room temperature or below, in order to crystallize the pure solid.
-The impurities will remain insoluble even in the hot solvent and hence would be gotten rid of during filtration of the hot solution. - 2.
-Given an impure sample and the solubility properties of each component in the mixture, you should be able to figure out how to remove the impurities using crystallization techniques. - 3.
-You should be able to assess the effectiveness of the purification using melting points.
+1. Recrystallization is a purification technique in which an impure solid is dissolved in a hot (usually boiling) solvent and cooled to room temperature or below, in order to crystallize the pure solid.
+The impurities will remain in solution and can then be separated via vacuum filtration.

+2. Given an impure sample and the solubility properties of each component in the mixture, you should be able to figure out how to remove the impurities using crystallization techniques.

+3. You should be able to assess the effectiveness of the purification using melting points.